leminhtrietttt/TechWiz/README.md

-****** Instructions on how to install and run the software. ******* Firstly, download the LeafGuard-Project-main.zip file on Github: https://github.com/leminhtrietttt/TechWiz
+****** Instructions on how to install and run the software. ******* Firstly, download the main file on Github

 Secondly, extract the zip file to the location of your choice, the folder “AppCodesAndImages will appear there Thirdly, open “AppCodesAndImages” folder, right click and choose Open in Terminal